 Direct connections with consumers not only create brand loyalty but they let you know what problems exists so you can solve them.
 In addition, your customers are empowered to become ambassadors for your business.
 When customers feel connected to a brand, they are more likely advertise their experience with that brand and recommend it to others (ultimately, free advertisement!)
 For this reason, it’s important to have an image your customers can connect with.
 Whether you’re an established firm or a small startup, inbound marketing helps propel brand loyalty and awareness, at the same time increasing lead generation and retaining client relationships.

-On November 30th, dezinsINTERACTIVE will be hosting an in-house seminar on Inbound Marketing.
+Throughout the following year, dezinsINTERACTIVE will be hosting a series of in-house seminars on Inbound Marketing.
 The seminar will serve as an introductory course into the vast world of inbound marketing, providing in-depth look into the difference of outbound vs. inbound, the four phases on methodology, multi-channel marketing, and much more.
-To learn more, visit dezinsinteractive.com/seminars, or register here.
+To learn more, visit dezinsinteractive.com/seminars.